Indian Missiles News & Discussions - 17 Dec 2018

 However, the indigenous seeker has the capability to differentiate between the two and has consistently hit

-targets during the trials in the last two years," the sources said.
+targets during the trials in the last two years

 "The fire-and-forget Nag missile with the indigenous seeker can successfully target enemy tanks even in